AravindMutthe/Linux-Notes/READMe.md

 4. lib<qual>:	Alternate Format Libraries (optional)
 5. src:	Source code (optional)

-1. /bin: This is the primary directory of executable commands on the system.
+1. /bin: **This is the primary directory of executable commands on the system.**
   * There must be no subdirectories in /usr/bin.
   * The following files, or symbolic links to files, must be in /usr/bin, perl,python,tclsh,wish,expect.

-2./usr/include : Directory for standard include files.
+2. /usr/include: **Directory for standard include files.**
   * this is where all of the system's general-use include files for the C programming language should be placed.
   * it contains bsd dir

-3. /usr/lib : Libraries for programming and packages
+3. /usr/lib: **Libraries for programming and packages**
-*/usr/lib includes object files and libraries.
+  * /usr/lib includes object files and libraries.

-4. /usr/libexec : Binaries run by other programs (optional)
+4. /usr/libexec:** Binaries run by other programs (optional)**
   * /usr/libexec includes internal binaries that are not intended to be executed directly by users or shell scripts.

-5. /usr/local : Local hierarchy
+5. /usr/local: **Local hierarchy**
   * The /usr/local hierarchy is for use by the system administrator when installing software locally.
   * The place for locally installed software and other files.

-6. /usr/share : Architecture-independent data
+6. /usr/share: **Architecture-independent data**
   * The /usr/share hierarchy is for all read-only architecture independent data files.
   * This hierarchy is intended to be shareable among all architecture platforms of a given OS;
-* The following directories, or symbolic links to directories, must be in /usr/share Directory	Description
+  ***The following directories, or symbolic links to directories, must be in /usr/share***
-  * man	Online manuals
+  1. man	Online manuals
-  * misc	Miscellaneous architecture-independent data
+  2. misc	Miscellaneous architecture-independent data

 # chapter-3 The /var Directory Structure
 * /var contains data that is changed when the system is running normally